SuperOfficeDocs/superoffice-docs/docs/en/learn/basics/activity.md

 ## <a id="view" />View activities

-The activities displayed depend on which of the following checkboxes you selected at the bottom of the section tab:
+The activities displayed depend on which filters you select at the bottom of the section tab.

-* Follow-ups
-* Documents
-* Mailings
-* Chat sessions
-* Form submissions

-![Activities section tabs shows filter options of different record types -screenshot][img4]

 You can show all activities, or just one of the types.
 Click the ![icon][img5] **Filter** button to [filter activities][17] by date and user.

+![Activities section tabs shows filter options of different record types -screenshot][img4]

 ## Columns